Idriss-Abidi/DataWarehouse_BI/README.md

 **Step 1: Create Sources in Airbyte**

 1. Open the Airbyte UI (`http://localhost:8000`).
 2. Navigate to the `Sources` tab and create sources for MySQL, MariaDB, PostgreSQL, and CSV files.
-Ensure each database is related to a specific schema, not the `public` schema, in the `result` database.
+Ensure each database is related to a specific schema, not the `destination_schema` schema, in the `your_database` database.

 **Step 2: Create Destination in Airbyte**